LoopKit/loopdocs/docs/setup/loop-settings/settings.md

 * G4 Share Receiver
 * G5/G6 Transmitter

-If you select the G5 Transmitter, you will be prompted to enter the transmitter ID number.
-Don't forget to update your transmitter ID when you change transmitters, otherwise your loop will not work.
+If you select the G5/G6 Transmitter, you will be prompted to enter the transmitter ID number.
+Don't forget to update your transmitter ID when you change transmitters, otherwise Loop will not work offline.

-If you are a G4 or G5 user, don't forget to enter your Dexcom Share information (this will be the same as your Nightscout Bridge username and password, too).
+If you are a Dexcom user, don't forget to enter your Dexcom Share information (this will be the same as your Nightscout Bridge username and password, too).
 By entering your Dexcom Share account info, Loop will be able to fetch from the Dexcom servers via the internet when local BG readings from spying on the receiver/transmitter directly are not working.
 The switch between local readings to server data pull will happen automatically when needed.
 When Loop is using data from Dexcom servers, a small cloud will appear above the BG reading in Loop.

 !!!info ""
-    The Share account login is the same as what you used to login to your Share/G5 app on your iPhone.
-Dexcom Share account is not always the same login info as your Dexcom Clarity account.
-For G4 users, the Share account is found in the account tab on the app.
-For G5 users, unfortunately, there is no information in the app displaying what your account name is.
+    The Share account login is the same as what you used to login to your Dexcom app on your iPhone.  **Dexcom Share account is not always the same login info as your Dexcom Clarity account.**  For G4 users, the Share account is found in the account tab on the app.
+For G5/G6 users, unfortunately, there is no information in the app displaying what your account name is.
 The information is entered when you first login to the app and then is never displayed again, nor visible under any information screens.
-If you have forgotten your G5 account info, you can delete the G5 app and redownload it to try logging in again.
+If you have forgotten your G5/G6 account info, you can delete the Dexcom app and redownload it to try logging in again.
 This will not cause a restart of any sensor sessions in progress.
-Alternatively, you can try the [Dexcom Store](https://uam1.dexcom.com//index.html#/forgotInfo) to retrieve the information using your email address.

 ## Correction Range
 This is where you set your blood glucose range that you would like Loop to correct to.
-Correction Range is not necessarily what your target BG range that you have discussed with your endocrinologist; generally that range will be much wider.
+Correction Range is not necessarily what your target BG range that you have discussed with your endocrinologist; generally the doctor's range may be much wider.
 For example, you may keep a correction target of 100-100 for Loop to aim to, but use a desired BG target range of 90-150 when discussing things with your endo about "time in range".

 <p align="center">